rob-1393/Demland-Scheduling/MySQL_DB/README.md

 3. Create a database (to contextualize the creation statements).
 4. Run the SQL.

-If you encounter problems using Windows, feel free to ask for help in the server.
+If you encounter problems, don't forget to ask for help in the server.

 ### Linux: